 Phillip completed corporate recovery and restructure assignments and participated in the first Middle Eastern utility privatisation in Saudi Arabia from 2000-2003.
 Prior to this he worked in the electricity and gas sector in Victoria.

-Rebecca is a Commercial Manager for Evolution Rail and manages and advises on legal and commercial issues for the project.
+Rebecca is a Director, Legal and Commercial for Evolution Rail and manages and advises on legal and commercial issues for the project.
 She has oversight of contract administration and management, and monitors legal compliance to minimise contract delivery risk.

 Rebecca has worked in private legal practice advising on all sides of major infrastructure and transport PPP projects.
 Rebecca’s advisory roles on these projects have involved advising various state governments, private investors and SPVs, financiers and major subcontractors on all sides, both during bid phase and throughout the project lifecycle.
 In particular, Rebecca has worked on the Queensland New Generation Rollingstock Project, Toowoomba Second Range Crossing Project, Melbourne Metro Tunnel and Stations PPP, Regional Rail PPP and several other major social infrastructure projects in Australia and other international jurisdictions.